This Silhouette Cameo 3 review covers the newest machine from Silhouette, replacing the popular and much-beloved Cameo 2.

 - Doesn’t cut as accurately or quickly as similarly priced competitors

-So, what exactly comes with the Silhouette Cameo 3?
+So, what exactly comes in the box?

 - Silhouette Cameo 3 machine.